Village Aling The Way To Jiri To Everest Trekking

 Any age group can join this Jiri to Everest Base Camp trek.
 If you are planning to trek with children or families, communicate with the trekking agency and plan your itinerary.
 The Jiri to Everest Base Camp is a comfortable itinerary with proper acclimatization days; the trek is quite difficult for beginners.

-Anyone who has good knowledge of trekking and experience of trekking in the high-altitude region can trek in the Everest region.
+Anyone with good trekking knowledge and experience in high-altitude regions can trek in the Everest region.
 The Jiri to Everest Base Camp trek is adventurous.

 You need to walk for 6-7 hours daily for 16-20 days, which requires good physical and mental strength.
-You do not need to climb the mountains, so good trekking knowledge and the right trekking gear help for comfortable trekking.
+You do not need to climb the mountains, so good trekking knowledge and the right trekking gear help ensure a comfortable trek.

 With the support of Boundless Adventure, this trek can be completed with the help of an experienced guide.
 Choosing the Jiri to Everest Base Camp trek offers authenticity, adventure, and the tradition of the Khumbu region.